-We simulated a set of M hypotheses (corresponding to M atoms), which we divided into m subsets with different sizes $s_i \ge 1, i = 1, ..., m$ , randomly chosen.
-Among the m subsets, we randomly choose $m_1$ subsets to contain the effect.
+We simulated a set of M hypotheses (corresponding to M atoms), which we divided into m subsets with different sizes $s_i \ge 1$, i = 1, ..., m, randomly chosen.
+Among the m subsets, we randomly choose m_1 subsets to contain the effect.
 We call these subsets partially-affected subsets.
-In each of these subsets we randomly selected a set of hypotheses for which we simulated a test score Z as a random realization of the shifted standard normal distribution with mean $\Delta$ , that is, $Z \sim N(\Delta, 1)$ .
+In each of these subsets we randomly selected a set of hypotheses for which we simulated a test score Z as a random realization of the shifted standard normal distribution with mean Δ , that is, $Z \sim \mathcal{N}(\Delta, 1)$.
 These atoms contain the contrast, the between-group effect.
-The average proportion of atoms with effect in the $m_1$ partially-affected subsets is $\pi$ .
-For all the remaining hypotheses, either in the $m_1$ subsets (containing the effect) or in the remaining $m-m_1$ subsets (without effect), the test scores are random normal $\mathcal{N}(0, 1)$ realizations.
-Positive dependence was modelled by the proportion of affected atoms in each partially-affected subset.
-We simulated global sets with M = 200, 1000 and 2000 atoms, with m = 20 or 50 subsets, and $m_1 = 2, 5$ or 10 partially-affected subsets.
-The average proportion of atoms with effect within partially-affected subsets was either $\pi = 0.25, 0.5$ or
+The average proportion of atoms with effect in the m_1 partially-affected subsets is π .
+For all the remaining hypotheses, either in the m_1 subsets (containing the effect) or in the remaining $m - m_1$ subsets (without effect), the test scores are random normal $\mathcal{N}(0, 1)$ realizations.
+Positive dependence was modeled by the proportion of affected atoms in each partiallyaffected subset.

+We simulated global sets with M = 200, 1000 and 2000 atoms, with m = 20 or 50 subsets, and $m_1 = 2$, 5 or 10 partially-affected subsets.
+The average proportion of atoms with effect within partially-affected subsets was either $\pi = 0.25$, 0.5 or 0.75.

 The value of M = 200 represents a moderate number of atoms in brain connectivity studies at the nodal level.
-However, for connection-wise studies, the number of atoms to be considered is of order O(N(N-1)/2) for an undirected network with N nodes.
+However, for connection-wise studies, the number of atoms to be considered is of order $\mathcal{O}(N(N-1)/2)$ for an undirected network with N nodes.
 For example, a network with 90 nodes and density of 0.25 or 0.5 has approximately 1000 or 2000 connections, respectively.
 This situation is highlighted by the values M = 1000 and 2000.
 For M = 200, the number of subsets is 20, which corresponds to an average subset size of 10.
 Among the 20 subsets, only two of them contain the contrast.
 However, when m = 1000 or 2000 the number of subsets is the same m = 50, which gives two different average subset sizes of 20 and 40, respectively.
 Although the number of subsets is the same in the two latter cases, the number of partially-affected subsets is 10 and 5, respectively.
-To measure the influence of the quality of the decomposition on the performance of the proposed strategy, we considered three different values of the average number of affected atoms within partially-affected subsets (in the $m_1$ subsets) $\pi = 0.25, 0.5$ or 0.75.
-It is not impossible to have almost a perfect decomposition in practice, however, we did not consider the case where $\pi \approx 1$ .
+To measure the influence of the quality of the decomposition on the performance of the proposed strategy, we considered three different values of the average number of affected atoms within partially-affected subsets (in the m_1 subsets) $\pi = 0.25, 0.5$ or 0.75.
+It is not impossible to have almost a perfect decomposition in practice, however, we did not consider the case where $\pi \approx 1$, which expected to give more advantage to the SF strategy over the standard method.